luxury Inca Trail

 -- William H. Prescott, The History of the Conquest of Peru, 1847

-luxury Cuzco Cusco tours travel
+luxury Peru tours travel Machu Picchu

 Qorikancha, the Temple of the Sun, Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Inca Trail.

 In the time of the Incas, this garden... was entirely made of gold and silver; and there were similar gardens about all the royal mansions.
 Here could be seen all sorts of plants, flowers, trees, animals, both small and large, wild and tame, tiny, crawling creatures such as snakes, lizards, and snails, as well as butterflies and birds of every size; each one of these marvels being placed at the spot that best suited the nature of what it represented.